Skip to main content

 Watching Satine die, heartbreaking as it may have been for Christian, was still a tender mercy.
 The worst possible outcome here wasn’t Satine dying—that was always going to happen—but rather Satine dying without them rekindling their love.
 Whatever happy ending they did get, they got it by clinging to their ideals and believing in love above all things.

 He [Christian] learns a more mature notion of love, and that is not the youthful notion of love.
 He learns that love cannot conquer all things . . .
-So while he’s been scarred, and it’s not the youthful effervescent love, it’s love that will live forever . . . it’s the transition from the more reckless, youthful, ‘Romeo and Juliet’ kind of love to a kind of more spiritual, a more mature kind of relationship to the idea of love, and in fact ideals.
+So while he’s been scarred, and it’s not the youthful effervescent love, it’s love that will live forever . . . it’s the transition from the more reckless, youthful, ‘Romeo and Juliet’ kind of love to a kind of more spiritual, a more mature kind of relationship to the idea of love, and ideals.

-Craig Pearce, screenwriter, adds to Lurhman's remarks:
+Craig Pearce, screenwriter, adds to Luhrmann's remarks:

 And the important thing for Christian’s journey is that even though he discovers that love doesn’t conquer all that he accepts that, that he doesn’t give up on those ideals.